Kia EV5 vs Leapmotor C10

 Who Should Buy Which?

-Buy the Kia EV5 if: You or prefer Kia's approach to design and ownership experience.
+Buy the Kia EV5 if: You value a longer warranty, or prefer Kia's approach to design and ownership experience.

 Buy the Leapmotor C10 if: You want the lower entry price, need more boot space, or prefer Leapmotor's approach to design and ownership experience.